Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate: FORD: Formal Debate Framework

-To further explore the inter-consistency of different LLMs, inspired by the basic theory of classroom debate~\cite{bell1998designing}, we design a formal debate framework~(FORD) to make LLMs collaborate to solve a shared goal.
-In FORD, LLMs can learn from the differences between their understandings and conceptualizations, then defend themselves or comprise.
-We take the fair debate as an example for demonstrations.
-According to the basic structure of debate~\cite{mayer1997debating} and as shown in Figure~\ref{fig:framework}, the FORD consists of 3 steps: (1) Stance selection and argument generation.
-This step expects LLMs to choose a stance~(answer) and give the corresponding argument~(explanation).
-Then the examples which cause inter-inconsistency are sent into step 2.
-(2) Interactive debate process.
-This step makes LLMs learn from the differences between their arguments, then refute each other and produce a series of arguments.
-(3) Debate summarization.
-The judge will summarize the whole debate process and then draw a final conclusion.
+To further explore the inter-inconsistency, inspired by the structure of debate~\cite{bell1998designing}, we design a formal debate framework~(FORD) for LLMs collaboration to solve shared tasks.
+In Figure~\ref{fig:framework}, we use two LLMs for illustration, FORD consists of 3 steps: (1)~\textbf{Stance selection and argument generation} expects LLMs to choose a stance and give an argument for each sample, aiming to select the inconsistent samples for future collaboration in step~2.
+(2)~\textbf{Alternate debate process} makes LLMs alternately refute each other or seek a compromise to investigate whether LLMs can collaborate effectively towards a consensus.
+(3)~\textbf{Debate summarization} uses a judge to summarize the debate, then draw a final conclusion in case does not reach a consensus.

-\textbf{Note} FORD is different from model ensembling in nature.
-Ensembling would not change the inputs and outputs, while debate could completely change the behaviors of LLMs by human-like interaction.